eclipse-langium/langium/CONTRIBUTING.md

 When you add a dependency to a `package.json` npm resolves this from the configured registry (default is [registry.npmjs.org](https://registry.npmjs.org/)).
 In other dependency management systems you can create something like a dev or snapshot version and install it locally, but this is not possible as such with npm.
 If you want to achieve a similar behavior you need to link your packages globally (global refers to you user's account scope, local refers to the project's scope).
 When you do this you forcefully overwrite what was downloaded from the npm registry.
 Incrementing the version of Langium itself will lead to problems, because npm will not be able to resolve those from its registry and therefore fail any install attempts in projects referring to Langium.

-If you execute `npm install` on the top-level of your Langium checkout all dependencies will be gathered locally inside `node_modules` and all packages or sub-projects will be built. **Warning**: Do not run npm install directly inside the individual Langium packages as it will mess up dependency resolution once you link packages globally.
+If you execute `npm install` on the top-level of your Langium checkout, all dependencies will be gathered locally inside `node_modules` and the workspace packages will be linked to each other.
+Note that this does not build the packages; run `npm run build` (or `npm run watch`) for that. **Warning**: Do not run npm install directly inside the individual Langium packages as it will mess up dependency resolution once you link packages globally.

 #### Altered Langium for own language projects